culer5/Huntsville-Craft-Beer-Wine-Trail/README.md

 ## How to use
-Click here to try it out: ➡ https://culer5.github.io/Huntsville-Craft-Beer-Wine-Trail/ Or download it directly as a ZIP file: https://github.com/culer5/Huntsville-Craft-Beer-Wine-Trail/archive/master.zip
+Click here to try it out: ➡ https://culer5.github.io/Huntsville-Craft-Beer-Wine-Trail/

 Alternatively, you can click on the green DOWNLOAD button.
 Once the zip file is downloaded to your local drive, unzip all the contents of the zipped folder.
 Use one of the below methods for Windows machines: